YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 from the module Pcaml that
 is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37)
 by the formula parser,  which initializes the (empty) grammar entries `expr` and `ctyp`.
-The standard OCaml parsing kit of Camlp5 then instantiates them accordng to the standard syntax of OCaml.
+The standard OCaml parsing kit of Camlp5 then extends them accordng to the standard syntax of OCaml, with an EXTEND statement.
 Our EXTEND statement further extends these entries with locally defined entries --- entries other than `expr` and `ctyp` in our
-EXTEND statements are locally defined, such as `ocanren_embedding`,  `ocanren_expr` and `ocanren_term` etc.
+EXTEND statements are locally defined, such as `ocanren_embedding`,  `ocanren_expr` and `ocanren_term` etc. We could see that the kit `pa_extend.cmo` is fundamental for the cascade of extensions.
  The following table summarizes the stages of extension, providing links to copies of relevant files from either OCanren source or Camlp5 source, together with their documentations.